dmrokan/gsl4godot_gsl/doc_sphinx/usage.rst

 command line flag.

-To link against the library you need to specify both the main library and a supporting @sc{cblas} library, which provides standard basic linear algebra subroutines.
+To link against the library you need to specify both the main library and a supporting |cblas| library, which provides standard basic linear algebra subroutines.
 A suitable
-@sc{cblas} implementation is provided in the library :file:`libgslcblas.a` if your system does not provide one.
+|cblas| implementation is provided in the library
+:file:`libgslcblas.a` if your system does not provide one.
 The following example shows how to link an application with the library::